 In what other circumstances would a legal separation be better for your situation than a divorce?
 California has specific residency laws regarding the filing of a divorce.
 Either you and/or your spouse or partner must have resided in California for at least six months and a minimum of three months in the county in which you wish to file the divorce action.
 California has no residency requirement for a legal separation.
 In cases where residency is an issue it is often prudent to begin with a legal separation and amend it in the future to a divorce action once residency requirements are met if necessary.

 Would a legal separation be better than a divorce in your unique circumstances?
 You may be considering one of the challenges above or you may simply wish to keep the door open to a reconciliation in the future.
-The California Certified Family Law Specialists at Burke & Domercq have decades of experience in North County divorce cases.
+The California Certified Family Law Specialists at Burke & Domercq have decades of experience in Carlsbad divorce cases.
 We invite you to contact us or call 760-712-3741 to learn more about a legal separation or to schedule an appointment.